diligence-dev/photo-raster-printer/README.md

 Finally start your browser's print feature to save as pdf or print directly.
 If you need help using your browser's print feature, just search 'how to print in Firefox/Safari/Chrome/Opera/Edge' with your favorite search engine.

 ## upcoming
+- keep images when changing number of columns/rows
+- move image in it's box
 - better looking settings
 - translations
+- menu bar

 ## created with
 - [jquery](https://jquery.org/) -> javascript turbo